ingadhoc/stock/stock_orderpoint_manual_update/README.rst

 #.
 Improves performace when opening Replenishment menu.
 #.
 Allow to reorder the lines in Replenishment view according to the forecast qty, Add the filter "Negatives quantities".
+#.
+Adds a review toggle per line that allows the user to indicate when the replenishment order is ready to be confirmed.

 Installation
 ============